trifectatechfoundation/trifectatech-website/content/initiatives/workplans/codegen.md

 backTitle = "Make Rust Faster Than C"
 +++

-## Work plan - phase 1
+## Work plan - Phase 1

 ### Milestone 1: State machine codegen

 - Merge [RFC 3720 (improved state machines)](https://github.com/rust-lang/rfcs/pull/3720)
 - Implement RFC 3720 in the rust compiler
-- Identify popular rust projects that benefit from RFC 3720
+- Identify key rust projects that benefit from RFC 3720
 - Add experimental support for RFC 3720 to [c2rust](https://c2rust.com/)
 - Evaluate the improvement by comparing the performance of a freshly translated bzip2 using either the original or patched c2rust

-Timeline: Nov 2024 - Mar 2025 / Effort: 6 person-weeks
+Timeline: Nov 2024 - Mar 2025
+Effort: 6 person-weeks
+Status: *pending funding*

 ### Milestone 2: Identify performance bottlenecks

 - Research the performance challenges in key projects (e.g. Servo, RfL, serde, NVMe driver, c2rust, rav1d, ripgrep)
 - Talk to expert rust project members to document direction and bottlenecks of improving the backend
 - Use c2rust to find small code samples where clang generates better assembly than rustc for (effectively) equivalent input
-- Document current cases where rustc generates suboptimal code (or fix the issues, if these straightforward)
+- Document current cases where rustc generates suboptimal code, or fix the issues, if these are straightforward

-Timeline: Jan 2025 - Mar 2025 / Effort: 6 person-weeks
+Timeline: Jan 2025 - Mar 2025
+Effort: 6 person-weeks
+Status: *pending funding*

 ### Milestone 3: Experiments for improved codegen